MaxNoragami/PR-lab2-ConcurrentHttpServer/README.md

 ## Project Structure

-Around same structure as Lab 1, with the client being replaced by scripts for testing concurrency and rate limiting:
+Around the same structure as Lab 1, with the client being replaced by scripts for testing concurrency and rate limiting:

 ```
 PR-lab2-ConcurrentHttpServer/